GEM Applications are now open! Click the link above to apply.

 - Look through the course options available and choose your first-choice course for your session(s) of interest.
 Please note that applications are reviewed on a rolling basis and courses fill on a first-come, first-served basis.
 Early registration will increase the likelihood of being placed in your first-choice course.

-- Complete the online application, indicating only your first-choice course as your preferred course.
+- Log in and complete the online application, indicating your first-choice course when prompted.
 Enrollment in a particular class is not guaranteed as we process applications in the order in which they are submitted, and course availability is subject to change.
 In the event that a course is closed, you will be contacted by Badger Precollege to select an alternative course.
 You will also have the option to be placed on a waitlist.
-Please ensure that you have selected only one course per week.

 - Submit the application, along with the application fee.
 You will receive an email confirming your submission immediately and be notified of your acceptance decision via email within 3–4 weeks.